katydecorah/katydecorah.github.io/_posts/2013-10-27-hallowiener.md

 In this case, I started with the zombie face.
 Once I had the zombie face, I copied all of the styles and pasted them under the hover state for the `.head` element.
 At this point, when I hovered on the head I saw no difference, because it was a zombie face hovering to zombie face.

-Next, I needed to make the normal state the normal face, so I carefully adjusted the styles of the normal state.
+Next, I needed to make the normal state the normal face.
+To do this, I carefully adjusted the styles of the normal state.
 I tried to be consistant among elements with styling to make smoother transitions.
 If there was an element that appeared in one state, but was removed from the next, I tried to use `opacity` instead of `display:none`.
 I've found that opacity will usually give you a more pleasant transition.

 Lastly, I `*` styled a transition to allow all of the elements to glide into zombie mode when hovered.
 I also tried to remove redundant code from the normal and hover states where possible.